 What they do

 Photographers take pictures of people, places, products and other subjects for a variety of reasons and uses.
 The subjects they photograph are as varied as the ways their work is used.
+Photographers consult with clients to determine the objectives of the photographic assignments.
+They adjust lighting, camera angles, aperture and other settings to ensure the best quality photographs.
+Photographers may manipulate photographs using specialised digital photo editing software.
+Some photographers may mix photographic chemicals to process film and develop prints.

 Photography is a competitive industry and many photographers work freelance.
 They tend to work in studios and darkrooms, but may also work outdoors in all kinds of weather conditions.
 Frequently clients dictate the work environment, especially for work involving weddings, birthdays or other large events.
 You will invariably find a wedding party in King's Park, for example, with a photographer hard at work!